jdart1/arasan-chess/doc/BUILD.md

 will build the utilities with AVX2 support.

-Note: the instruction sets supported via BUILD_TYPE will only work on CPUs that support these instructions, and the non-default settings work best with a 64-bit build.

-If necessary, you can specify the compiler by passing the CC variable on the command line, and CXXFLAGS can also be used to pass additional flags.
-So for example to make an build of Arasan using gcc-10 with c++20 support, do:
+You can specify the compiler by passing the CC variable on the command line, and CXXFLAGS can also be used to pass additional compliation flags.
+So, for example, to make an build of Arasan using gcc-10 with c++20 support, do:

 make CC=gcc-10 CXXFLAGS=-std=c++20

+As noted earlier, clang is recommended for best perfomance.

 Defining NUMA in the Makefile will build a version that has support for NUMA (Non-Uniform Memory Access) machines.
 NUMA support relies on the hwloc library version 2.0 or higher.
 Note: you must have a compatible hwloc library in the library search path at runtime.

-The Arasan engine binary is named "arasanx-32" or "arasanx-64," followed by the instruction set selected at build time (if specified), so for example:
+The Arasan engine binary is named "arasanx-64," followed by the instruction set selected at build time (if specified), so for example:
 "arasanx-64-avx2-bmi2."  "-numa" is added for a NUMA build.

-Note: "make release" will build the release tarball and place it in the release subdirectory.
+"make release" will build the release tarball and place it in the release subdirectory.
 This target uses a Python tool git-archive-all (https://github.com/Kentzo/git-archive-all), which needs to be installed and its path set in the Makefile (or passed to it in the